zzz2002/Certbot_TLSAgen_Hook/README.md

 		   [https.example.com]='443 www.example.com.' )
 ```
 Rather than using DIG to retrieve ports and targets, we can use a pseudo dig operation to retrieve this data.
-pseudoSRVrecords is an associative array, the index to the array is the service host each entry in the array consists of the port associated with the service and the target URL for the service.\
+pseudoSRVrecords is an associative array, the index to the array is the service host each entry in the array consists of the port associated with the service and the target URL for the service.
-*dig* would return priority, weight, port and target, as we do not use priority or weight they are not included in the table, the function that retrieves this information either from dig or this array returns zeros for these parameters.